 River surfing should not be confused with:

-- "Aqua-Planing", the kind of riding or skimming over water on square or triangular planks (aquaplanes) behind towing boats (as sometimes defined in dictionaries),
+- "Aqua-Planing" or "aquaplaning", the kind of riding or skimming over water on square or triangular planks (aquaplanes) behind towing boats (as sometimes defined in dictionaries),

 - "Water sledding" (similar) which is also done on rivers and canals.